 How hard is it to become a Home Inspector in Georgia?

-Becoming a Home Inspector in Georgia is very easy since there are no requirements to start inspecting homes, but standing out amongst the rest of Inspectors can be hard work.
+Becoming a Home Inspector in Georgia is very easy since there are no requirements to start inspecting homes, but standing out amongst the rest of the Inspectors can be hard work.
 Following our 5-step guide will set you up for a successful career.

 Do you need a license to become a Home Inspector in Georgia?